 The Pallet Project has also encouraged her to incorporate sustainability, recycled materials and a waste-minimizing ethos throughout the rest of her work.

-Tolstrup has also donated the rights to manufacture the chair to non-profit org Amistad o Nada in Buenos Aires.
-The furniture made by Amistad o Nada is now sold in galleries and design shops in Buenos Aires, and the money raised from the sales also fund better machinery for the furniture production.
-Help support this great designer’s work by purchasing the design plans for one of her chairs.
+Tolstrup has also donated the rights to manufacture the low chair to Buenos Aires organization, Amistad o Nada, and the money raised from the sales also fund better machinery for the furniture production.